Highest Ranking Graduate

 - My son/daughter is the valedictorian, but not the highest ranking graduate.
 How do the schools determine who is the highest ranking graduate?

 School districts set their own policy to determine class rank.
-It is a local decision and each school district will not have the same policy for determining class rank.
+It is a local decision, and each school district will not have the same policy for determining class rank.
 If parents are concerned or want to know more about how their child is ranked, they need to contact the local school district and ask about their policy.
-The Texas Education Agency has absolutely no say in determining class rankings.
+The Texas Education Agency does not determine class rankings or the Highest Ranking Graduate.

 - How do I find a list of schools eligible for the highest ranking graduate award?